JiscMonitor/monitor-uk/docs/system/OVERVIEW.md

 ![ArchitectureOverview](https://raw.githubusercontent.com/JiscMonitor/monitor-uk/develop/docs/system/Architecture.png)

-The diagram shows how Institutions contribute data via the Institutional CRUD API, and that data makes its way through the Workflow Engine and into the public dataset, where it becomes accessible via the Public Search API.
+The diagram shows how organisations contribute data via the Contribution API, and that data makes its way through the Workflow Engine and into the public dataset, where it becomes accessible via the Public Search API.
 This public API then drives the Search interface and the Reports interface.